kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 - `BROWSER=none`
 - `WDS_SOCKET_PORT=0`

+A ready-to-use `.env.example` is included to avoid OOM on CI.

 ## CI Stability Tips (Exit 137/OOM)

 If your CI runner kills the dev server with exit code 137: